 - Set rice or grain to cook, if using.

-- Make Sauce: Mix soy sauce and mirin in a small bowl.
+- Make the Sauce: Mix soy sauce, mirin and sesame oil in a small bowl.

 - Assemble the bowls: Divide rice or grains between 2 bowls.
 Sprinkle with furikake.
-Arrange cabbage, avocado wedges and any other veggies in the bowl.
-Top with seared salmon and mushrooms, and sprinkle it with Furikake spooning the remaining sauce over the avocado and cabbage.
+Arrange sauteed cabbage, avocado wedges and any other veggies in the bowl.
+Top with seared salmon and mushrooms, and sprinkle it with Furikake spooning the remaining sauce over the avocado and other veggies.

-Keywords: Furikake salmon, salmon bowl, healthy salmon recipes, sesame salmon, pan-seared salmon,
+Keywords: Furikake salmon, Furikake salmon recipe, Japanese salmon , healthy salmon recipes, sesame salmon, pan-seared salmon,